diversify-ccam/conceptual-model/README.md

 button.
 You will also see the number of commits that have not been added to the shared repository.

 ![git push](Figures/tutorial-git-push.png)

+## Contact
+For questions or more information, please reach out:
+- Peter Brosten
+- [peter.brosten@eurecat.org]